danielsaidi/website_danielsaidi/_posts/2014/2014-03-17-testflight-requires-developer-build-entitlements-to-have-get-task-allow-set-to-true.md

 ---
 title:  "TestFlight requires developer build entitlements to have get-task-allow set to true"
 date: 	2014-05-21 10:54:00 +0100
-categories: mobile
 tags: 	ios testflight xcode code-signing
 ---

-UPDATE 2014-05-02: As JN commented (see below), it may be enough to just restart Xcode after refreshing the provisioning profiles.
+**UPDATE 2014-05-02:** As JN commented below, it may be enough to just restart Xcode after refreshing the provisioning profiles.
 Try this before going through the tedious process of generating new certificates.
 I know I will 🙂